The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: The universal moduli stack

 First of all, assuming that $G$ is reductive, we introduce the \emph{instability exhaustion } of $\bg{G}^{\delta}$, which provides a cover of $\bg{G}^{\delta}$ by open substacks of finite type over $k$.

 \begin{defin} Let $G$ be a reductive group over $k$ and let $E\to C$ be a $G$-bundle on a smooth curve over $k$.
-The bundle has \emph{instability degree less than $m$} if for any reduction $F$ to any parabolic subgroup $P\subseteq G$, we have
+The bundle has \emph{instability degree less than or equal to $m$} if for any reduction $F$ to any parabolic subgroup $P\subseteq G$ (i.e., $F\to C$ is a principal $P$-bundle such that $E\cong (F\times G)/P$) we have

-where $\text{ad}(F):=(F\times\mathfrak p)/P$ is the adjoint bundle of $F$, i.e. the vector bundle on $C$ induced by $F$ via the adjoint representation $P\to GL(\mathfrak p)$. \end{defin}
+where $\text{ad}(F):=(F\times\mathfrak p)/P$ is the adjoint bundle of $F$, i.e., the vector bundle on $C$ induced by $F$ via the adjoint representation $P\to GL(\mathfrak p)$. \end{defin}

 \begin{rmk} Note that if $P=G$ in the above definition (so that $F=E$) then

 since the adjoint representation $\ad_G$ of a reductive group $G$ is such that $\Im(\ad_G)\subseteq \SL(\g)$.
 Hence, the instability degree of any $G$-bundle $E\to C$ is always non-negative. \end{rmk}